say no as parents

 Nine techniques to Say No as parents

-We help our children learn self-discipline and respect by setting limits and standing our ground.
-When we use positive parenting techniques and redirect instead of always saying yes, we teach our children the importance of setting boundaries.
+We teach the child self-discipline and respect by setting boundaries and standing our ground.
+The more we use positive parenting techniques instead of always saying yes, the more we teach children to set limits for themselves.

-When we say no to our children, we let them know that we want them to grow up with self-discipline and understand that it’s OK to say no sometimes.
+When we say no to our children, we tell them that they will grow with good discipline, and sometimes it is perfectly fine to say no.

-Children need to feel good about themselves and their choices, so try to praise and encourage positive behavior rather than constantly pointing out what they are doing wrong.
-By focusing on the behavior you want to see more of, your child might be more likely to repeat it.
+Try to praise and encourage good behavior rather than constantly pointing out what they are doing wrong.
+You could focus on the behavior you want more of with your child.

 Positive Communication